Death anxiety: Predation or predator death anxiety

-Existential
+Existential death anxiety

 Existential death anxiety stems from the basic knowledge that human life must end.
 Existential death anxiety is known to be the most powerful form of death anxiety.
 It is said that language has created the basis for existential death anxiety through communicative and behavioral changes.
 Other factors include an awareness of the distinction between self and others, a full sense of personal identity, and the ability to anticipate the future.
 The existential psychiatrist Irvin Yalom asserts that humans are prone to death anxiety because "our existence is forever shadowed by the knowledge that we will grow, blossom, and inevitably, diminish and die."

 Human beings are the only living things that are truly aware of their own mortality and spend time pondering the meaning of life and death.
 Awareness of human mortality arose some 150,000 years ago.
-In that extremely short span of evolutionary time, humans have fashioned a single basic mechanism through which they deal with the existential death anxieties this awareness has evoked: denial.
-Denial is effected through a wide range of mental mechanisms and physical actions, many of which go unrecognized.
+In that relatively short span of evolutionary time, humans have fashioned a single basic mechanism through which they deal with the existential death anxieties this awareness has evoked: denial.
+Denial is affected through a wide range of mental mechanisms and physical actions, many of which go unrecognized.
 While denial can be adaptive in limited use, excessive use is more common and is emotionally costly.
 Denial is the root of such diverse actions as breaking rules, violating frames and boundaries, manic celebrations, directing violence against others, attempting to gain extraordinary wealth and power, and more.
 These pursuits are often activated by a death-related trauma, and while they may lead to constructive actions, more often than not they lead to actions that are damaging to self and others.